 This is best character meal at Disney World if you are looking to meet the most Disney Princesses.
 Of course you have Cinderella’s Royal Table in Magic Kingdom but the Princess Storybook Dining has the most Princesses gathered in one restaurant!

 During the meal the Princesses visit you at your table.
 There is plenty of opportunity to take pictures and get their autograph.
 The Storybook Dining experience is consistently one of the best places to get maximum time with the Princesses.

 Will you see Cinderella?
 She does sometimes appear but it is pretty rare.
 If you want to see Cinderella then try to get one of those very difficult to snag reservations at Cinderella’s Royal Table or go for dinner at 1900 Park Fare in the Grand Floridian for Cinderella’s Gala Feast.

 Every Princess Dining Experience includes a picture package.
 A souvenir picture will be taken of your party in the restaurant lobby.
 The photo packet has four 4×6 prints, one 6×8 print, and a 6×8 photo of the castle presented in a Cinderella themed folder.
 Parties of 1-6 get one photo packet, parties of 7-11 get two, parties of 12-15 get three and parties of 16 or more get six photo packages.

 The Princess Storybook Dining Akershus Restaurant

 Akershus is located in the Norway Pavilion of Epcot World Showcase.
-It is an amazingly themed recreation of a 14th century Norwiegan castle.
+It is an amazingly themed recreation of a 14th century Norwegian castle.
 High ceilings with huge wooden beams, rustic chandeliers, stained glass windows and atmospheric lighting make this a fitting venue for the Disney Princesses.